 Build a strong community

-When you engage in our College retention programs, you offer students the opportunity to understand how curriculum in the classroom applies to the real world and what future engineering career opportunities await them.
+When you engage in our Grainger Engineering student communities, you offer students the opportunity to understand how curriculum in the classroom applies to the real world and what future engineering career opportunities await them.

 Women in Engineering (WIE) offers a mentoring class for women engineering students.
 Benefits include: